duniter/duniter/readme.md

 # NodeCoin [![Build Status](https://api.travis-ci.org/c-geek/nodecoin.png)](https://api.travis-ci.org/c-geek/nodecoin.png)

-NodeCoin aims to be a free implementation of the [OpenUDC protocol](https://github.com/Open-UDC/open-udc), which allows to create new P2P crypto-currencies based on individuals and Universal Dividend.
+NodeCoin is a free server-side software which allows to create new P2P crypto-currencies based on individuals and implementing Universal Dividend.

-If you want to learn more on its concepts, go to [concepts page](https://github.com/c-geek/nodecoin/blob/master/concepts.md).
+It is mainly inspired from [OpenUDC project](https://github.com/Open-UDC/open-udc) for that purpose, but differs defining its own open currency protocol called NCP (Nodecoin Currency Protocol).
+You can learn more on it going to the [concepts page](https://github.com/c-geek/nodecoin/blob/master/concepts.md).

 ## Installation